 Arginine & carnitine are vital amino acids for testosterone synthesis

 The human body needs adequate amounts of the amino acids arginine and carnitine to synthesize testosterone.

 We can take arginine from vegan food.
 For instance, seeds, nuts, and whole grains are excellent dietary sources of arginine for vegetarians.

-On the contrary, only food from animal sources contain carnitine.
+On the contrary, only food from animal sources contains carnitine.
 Vegetarians don’t get high doses of carnitine from food.
 But, this isn’t a problem.
 The human body can synthesize all the carnitine we need from the essential amino acids, lysine and methionine.

 So, vegetarians have to consume lysine and methionine from plant-based foods for increased testosterone.
 These essential amino acids are naturally present in many plant-based foods, though.
 Hence, vegans and vegetarians who follow a well-balanced diet get high doses of these essential amino acids.

-Magnesium in plant-based foods supports testosterone synthesis
+Magnesium supports testosterone synthesis

 Men need 420 mg and women need 320 mg of magnesium a day.